Updated: 4 days ago

 The less awareness you bring to the table, the more you'll need to eat and the greater your weight will be.
 Our appetite is genetically designed to be fulfilled rather than suppressed.
 Give your body and soul exactly what they want - an experience of eating that's rich in the fruits of awareness and you'll never need to fight yourself again.

 Your primary task is to be present at each meal.
 Notice your food.
 See it, touch it, and taste it.
 Absorb all the nutrients of your meal - the colors and textures, the people with whom you are eating and your conversations, all the ambiance and nuances of the eating experience.
 Allow yourself to be gently alert no matter what you eat, who you are with or where you are eating.

 Your primary task is to eat regularly and consistently.
 This is the key to unlocking the metabolic power of rhythm.
-As best as you can, each evening plan your menus and your meal times for the next day.
-Know that you're going to have a breakfast, a lunch and a dinner.
+As best as you can, each evening plan your menus and your mealtimes for the next day.
+Know that you're going to have breakfast, lunch, and dinner.
 Choose rhythm.
 Make your mealtimes important.
 Commit to advanced meal planning and take your food with you when necessary.

 ~ Information taken from the Slow Down Diet written by Marc David